0x21AD/ScapyTemplate/README.md

 # ScapyTemplate

-Scapy Template quickly adjustable to extract certain traffic from captured traffic.
-Can be used to extract certain DNS payload traffic from <source ip> to destination like the python file in the repo
+Scapy Template is quickly adjustable to extract certain traffic from captured traffic.
+Can be used to extract certain DNS payload traffic from <source ip> to the destination like the Python file in the repo

-Easily adjustable to play with extracting what ever you want depends on the situation.
+Easily adjustable to play with extracting whatever you want depending on the situation.
+Orignally for CTF purposes